tymothytym/dateSquirrel/readme.md

     },
     initial: false, // set the value the field should be set to on initialisation (before user input)
     pattern: 'dx mmm yyyy', // visual output format (displayed in the input)
-    patternSave: 'yyyy,mm,dd', // data-date value output format
+    patternSave: 'yyyy-mm-dd', // data-date value output format
     day: true, // if true then a day is selectable
     month: true, // if true then a month is selectable
     disableDates: false, // a list of Date objects or ranges [from, to] that define days to exclude as selectable
     markToday: true, // if true then the "today" indicator is shown
     classPrefix: 'dsq-', // prefix JS-added classes - if changed scss variable "$dsq-prefix" must be updated too
     hideScrollbars: false, // if true then a scrollbars on year and month list are hidden (visual effect)
-    activation: function() { // if the function evaluates to true when DOM loads then dateSquirrel activates if (window.screen.width > 250) {
+    activation: function() {return true}, // if the function evaluates to true when DOM loads then dateSquirrel activates
-            return true;
-        } else {
-            return false;
-        }
-    },
     callback: function() {}, // optional callback fired on date completion
+        //console.log('Date set: ', this.date);
+        //console.log('The input element: ', this.input);
+        //console.log('The dateSquirrel wrapper: ', this.wrapper);
+    parse: {
-    parse: false, // if true dateSquirrel will (after [parseDelay]ms) parse, format and rewrite a user given date
+    	active: true, // if true dateSquirrel will (after [parseDelay]ms) parse, format and rewrite a user given date
-    parseDelay: 100, // the delay in ms before dateSquirrel will parse, format and rewrite a user given date
+    	delay: 100, // the delay in ms before dateSquirrel will parse, format and rewrite a user given date
-    parseEvent: 'change', // the type of event dateSquirrel will listen for before parsing >> https://developer.mozilla.org/en-US/docs/Web/Events
+    	etype: 'change', // the type of event dateSquirrel will listen for before parsing >> https://developer.mozilla.org/en-US/docs/Web/Events
+    	rule: 'dmy' // the expected order a user will input a date (default = day > month > year) },
     overlay: false, // if true dateSquirrel will position the generated submenus absolutely
     monthList: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec'] // The list of months };